 4. Consider a subscription pricing model

-Rather than a one-time sale, a subscription-based pricing model focuses on building a relationship and a steady stream of income.
+Rather than a one-time sale, a subscription-based pricing model focuses on building a relationship and a steady income stream.

 Subscriptions offer customers continuous access to your product, creating an ongoing value loop for both sides.
 Instead of a single purchase, customers sign up for recurring access, ensuring consistent income for you while providing them with consistent content.